zenhob/hcl/README.markdown

 ### Date Formats

 Dates can be expressed in a variety of ways.
-See the [Chronic documentation][2] for more information about available date input formats.
+See the [Chronic documentation][cd] for more information about available date input formats.
 The following commands show the timesheet for the specified day: